濕疹有哪些不同類型?

 Causes of hand eczema

 Hand eczema caused by exposure to chemicals.
-People who work in jobs that are exposed to irritants are more likely to get this form, such as:
+People who work in jobs where they are exposed to irritants are more likely to get this form, such as:

 • Haircut